elazar/pyinfra-orbstack/docs/dev-journal/20251023-phase3-feasibility-analysis.md

 ---

-**Status Update**: This ADR supersedes the original Phase 3 task plan.
-Implementation should proceed using the redesigned sub-phases (3A, 3B, 3C) as defined in this document.
+**Status Update**: This analysis informed [ADR-0002: Scope Limitation for Advanced Operations](../adrs/0002-advanced-operations-scope.md), which documents the architectural decisions based on this feasibility analysis.
+Implementation should proceed using the redesigned approach defined in the ADR.